VUEngine/VBDE/readme.txt

     - Massively reduced package size by removing unneeded files from cygwin directory
     - Made VBDE compatible with additional editors
+    - VBDE now also available as "Pro" edition, bundled with IntelliJ IDEA and GIT
     - Made VBDE fully portable by removing remaining hardcoded paths from Notepad++ directory
     - Added script to initialize user folder on first run
     - Fixed and reduced Notepad++ toolbar
+    - Added Aseprite graphics editor
     - Updated VBJaEngine as well as its Barebone and Platformer Demo to v4.0 final